francescocaponio/pyosmogps/README.md

 ### Usage

-You can use PyOsmoGPS as a command-line tool or as a Docker container.
+You can use PyOsmoGPS as a python library, a command-line tool or as a Docker container.
 The tool checks that the input video file is compatible with the DJI Osmo Action 4 or 5 cameras and that it contains GPS data, extracting it and converting it to a `.gpx` file.
 It can be used to create video overlays with GPS data or to analyze the GPS track.

 The GPS data is stored when the camera is successfully connected to the remote controller and the GPS signal is acquired.
 The data is embedded in the video file and can be extracted using PyOsmoGPS.